 2940 16th St. Ste 304, San Francisco, CA 94103

 Festival Screening & Scheduling:

 Screenings are scheduled during the Festival at the discretion of the American Indian Film Festival.

 AIFI reserves the right to make any changes to the advertised schedule at any time for any reason and will not accept liability for any costs incurred as a result of change.

 No film may be withdrawn from the festival program after its selection.

 Travel/Accommodations for Filmmakers:

 All filmmakers are encouraged to attend the festival.
 We wish we could cover everyone’s flight and hotel, but we just don’t have the resources to provide accommodations for everyone.
-A host hotel will be available with a discounted price.
-AIFI representatives will communication information to filmmakers.
+AIFI representatives will communicate information to filmmakers.